 In Memoriam: Robert S. Cox

-For more on Rob's life and his vital contributions to our campus community, please click here.
-Those who wish to contribute to a fund in Rob's memory to continue his work at Special Collections and University Archives, the Robert S. Cox Special Collections Fund has been established in his honor.
-An on-campus celebration of his life is expected to occur at a later date.
+Learn more about Rob's life and his contributions to our campus community.
+Those who wish to contribute to a fund in Rob's memory, the Robert S. Cox Special Collections Fund has been established in his honor.